 Meet the Staff

 Carina Olaru (She/Her/Hers) joined Purdue University as the Director of the Latino Cultural Center (LCC) in 2016.
 Under her leadership, the Latinx student population continues to grow and thrive at Purdue University.
 In 2017, Carina was responsible for the expansion, renovation, and relocation of the LCC and her vision ensured that the new space was intentionally inclusive and representative of diverse Latinx communities.
 Her mentorship and support of students, faculty and staff has been the source of the revival of the Latinx Student Union (LSU), the Latinx Graduation Student Association (LGSO) and the Latino Faculty and Staff Association (LaFaSA).
-In 2019, due to Carina and her team's efforts, the LCC recorded its highest visitation since its opening in 2003.
+In 2020, due to Carina and her team's efforts, the LCC recorded its highest visitation since its opening in 2003 and averages approximately 1,200 visits per month.
 Olaru established a local and statewide presence for the Latino Cultural Center working closely with Greater Lafayette Immigrant Allies, Indiana Latino Expo, Latino Center for Wellness and Education and the Indiana Latino Institute; and has been an integral part of the planning committee for the Indiana Latino Education Summit and presented at the Indiana Latino Higher Education Consortium.
 Olaru engages in teaching and learning opportunities and has provided trainings about Latindad and DACA support for faculty and staff.
 In 2019, Carina presented her work on Latinidad, student success and advocacy at the Hispanic Association for Colleges & Universities (HACU) national conference.
 Carina was awared Educator of the Year by the Indiana Latino Expo in 2019.
 Carina began serving a two-year term on the Indiana Latino Institute's Latino Legislative Committee in 2020.
+As of July 2020, Olaru will serve as the Director of Student Advocacy and Education.
+As the Director of Diversity, Carina advocates for all students and, particularly for undocumented students, protecting their rights and privacy when enrolled in Purdue University, and supports students in their pursuit of academic excellence, promotes leadership development and advises student organizations.

 Prior to joining the LCC, Carina Olaru was an assistant professor in the Modern Languages, Literatures and Cultures department at Monmouth College, where she taught Spanish, Portuguese and Latin American Literature.
 At Monmouth, she organized Latino College Day and Deferred Action for Childhood Arrivals workshops, and she served on the Quality Initiative Committee that focused on the retention and college experience of first-generation college students.
 Carina also was instrumental in cultural programming that created opportunities for meaningful dialogue and understanding.
 She co-founded the community organization Latinos Unidos de Monmouth that organized temporary visitor’s driver’s license workshops, as well as a 5K that raised funds to provide scholarships to local Latino high school students.
 She also increased the number of students studying abroad as the campus representative for the International Student Exchange Program.
 Professor Olaru was recognized by her colleagues for her work when presented the Hatch Award for Distinguished Service and by students who honored her as Outstanding Career Mentor and in the annual Honor Walk for graduating students.